zio/zio-json/README.md

 play   1312 ( 3589)  1636 (1344)
 ```

-ops/sec is down for all decoders relative to the baseline, but since zio-json and Circe memory usage is also reduced the throughput on a server might not be impacted as badly as it sounds.
+ops/sec is down for all decoders relative to the baseline, but since `zio-json` and Circe memory usage is also reduced the throughput on a server might not be impacted as badly as it sounds.

 However, this attack hurts Play very badly; memory usage is up compared to the baseline with throughput reduced to 40% of the baseline (22% of the original).

 There is a variant of this attack that can be devastating for libraries that rely on `HashMap`.
-In this attack, [developed by plokhotnyuk to DOS upickle and ujson](https://github.com/plokhotnyuk/jsoniter-scala/pull/325), an object is filled with many fields that have a `hashCode` of zero.
+In this attack, [developed by plokhotnyuk to DOS ujson](https://github.com/plokhotnyuk/jsoniter-scala/pull/325), an object is filled with many fields that have a `hashCode` of zero.
 This exploits two facts:

 - Java `String` does not cache `hashCode` of zero, recomputing every time it is requested
 - many `HashMap` implementations re-request the hashes of all objects as the number of entries increases during construction.